-Still had to listen to a huge blurb about the battery then on hold for another 5 minutes
+Still had to listen to a huge blurb about the battery than on hold for another 5 minutes.

-Finally I got the price $10,280 but because I qualified for the (bogus) trial its $7680 for a 5.8kWh battery.
+Finally, I got the price of $10,280 but because I qualified for the (bogus) trial it’s $7680 for a 5.8kWh battery.
 (Which is equivalent to $1324 per kWh for a Chinese made battery with no brand name).